mikelietz/guinea-pig/README.md

 guinea-pig
 ==========

 Test plugin for Habari.
 Doesn&#39;t really do much.
 Come to think of it, neither do real guinea pigs.
+Except they smell...